 District 105 offers accelerated math services to students whose academic needs exceed that which the core curriculum provides.
 The accelerated math classes begin in fifth grade or any point thereafter.
 Qualification for such services is determined by examining multiple pieces of student data to make an accurate determine of service.
 Such criteria include:

 Measures of Academic Progress (MAP)

 MAP is a computerized-adaptive test that dynamically adjusts according to a student’s response while taking the test.
 If a student answers a math question correctly, the test presents a more challenging item.
 If a student misses a question, the MAP test adapts and offers a simpler item.
 In this way, the test narrows in on a student’s individual math learning level.
 The MAP assessment results provide teachers, principals, and specialists with detailed information on individual student strengths and areas of need in math.
 Instruction can then be adjusted and individualized to best meet the needs of each student in the classroom.
 The last four MAP percentiles are utilized when identifying students who could be ready for accelerated mathematics.

-The CogAT Screener is a group-administered, multiple choice assessment, which measures students’ learned reasoning abilities developed through in-school and out-of-school experiences.
-The CogAT 7 Screener will assess students on Verbal Analogies, Number Analogies and Figure Matrices.
-All District 105 students in fourth and sixth grade will participate in the CogAT 7 Screener.
+The CogAT test is a group-administered, online assessment, which measures students’ learned reasoning abilities developed through in-school and out-of-school experiences.
+The CogAT 7 will assess students on Verbal Analogies, Number Analogies and Figure Matrices.
+All District 105 students in second, fourth and sixth grade will participate in CogAT 7 testing.

 Academic Performance Assessment